vrettasm/PyGeneticAlgorithms/README.md

 # Genetic Algorithms in Python

-Genetic Algorithms [(GA)](https://en.wikipedia.org/wiki/Genetic_algorithm), are metaheuristic algorithms inspired by the process of natural selection and belong to a larger class of evolutionary algorithms (EA).
+"Genetic Algorithms [(GA)](https://en.wikipedia.org/wiki/Genetic_algorithm), are metaheuristic algorithms inspired by the process of natural selection and belong to a larger class of evolutionary algorithms (EA)."

-(From Wikipedia, the free encyclopedia)
+-- (From Wikipedia, the free encyclopedia)

 This repository implements a GA in Python3 programming language (using only Numpy as additional library).
 The initial approach offers a "_StandardGA_" class, where the whole population is replaced by another one